 - h.
-The following describes the recommended techniques for recording the composite output signal. - (1) Longitudinal recording shall conform to the PCM recording provisions Appendix D of this standard. - (2) Recording using parallel high-density digital recording (HDDR) or rotary head recorders offers the advantage of inputting a single high bit rate signal to the recording system.
-The input PCM signal shall conform to the appropriate sections of this standard.

-(3) If recording using digital recorders or other non-continuous recording processes with buffered inputs, the fill words, inserted to provide a continuous output stream, may be eliminated.
+The following describes the recommended techniques for recording the composite output signal. - (1) Longitudinal recording shall conform to the PCM recording provisions Annex A-2. - (2) Recording using parallel high-density digital recording (HDDR) or rotary head recorders offers the advantage of inputting a single high bit rate signal to the recording system.
+The input PCM signal shall conform to the appropriate sections of this standard. - (3) If recording using digital recorders or other non-continuous recording processes with buffered inputs, the fill words, inserted to provide a continuous output stream, may be eliminated.